Goodman surgery and projectively Anosov flows: Abstract

 \section{Abstract}

 We introduce a generalization of Goodman surgery to the category of projectively Anosov flows.
 This construction is performed along a knot that is simultaneously Legendrian and transverse for a supporting bi-contact structure.
-When the flow is Anosov, our operation generates the same flows of Goodman's construction.
-The Anosovity of the new flow is strictly connected to contact geometry.
-We use this relation to give a refinement to the sequence of surgeries coefficients producing Anosov flows in concrete examples.
-We give an interpretation of the bi-contact surgery in terms of contact-Legendrian surgery and admissible-inadmissible transverse surgery and we deduce some (hyper)tightness result for contact and transverse surgeries.
-Outside of the realm of Anosov flows, we produce new projectively Anosov flows on hyperbolic 3-manifolds with leaves of genus $g>1$ in the invariant foliations.
+If the flow is Anosov there is a particular class of supporting bi-contact structures that induce Lorentzian metrics satisfying Barbot's criterion of hyperbolicity.
+Foulon and Hasselblatt construct new contact Anosov flows by surgery from a geodesic flow.
+We generalize their result showing that in any contact Anosov flow there is a family of Legendrian knots that can be used to produce new contact Anosov flows by surgery.
+Outside of the realm of Anosov flows we generate new examples of projectively Anosov flows on hyperbolic 3-manifolds.
+These flows contain an invariant submanifold of genus $g>0$.
+We also give some application to contact geometry: we interpret the bi-contact surgery in terms of classic contact-Legendrian surgery and admissible-inadmissible transverse surgery and we deduce some (hyper)tightness result for contact and transverse surgeries.